uoe-compsci-grp30/campusgame/README.md

  - Hide secrets, such as database credentials behind a .env file
  - Allow collaborators to connect to their own database without changing the code

-If you don't already have one, create a `.env` file using:
+If you don't already have one, create a `.env` file in the campusgame directory using:

 `vim .env`